"

 Stop and Check: 2020 Census State Redistricting Data (Public Law 94-171) (2020 Census State Redistricting Data (Public Law 94-171) Summary File) provides the Fields and Data dictionary reference name.
 For example, “P0010001” is a code for Total Population.

 3. From the attribute table, you will select counties with a population greater than the average total population in 2020.
-Right-click on “P0010001” and click Statistics: (Figure)
+Right-click on “P0010001” and click Explore Statistics:

-4. Find the “Mean” value of the county-level total population in the chart.
-And close the chart window.
+4. Write down the “Mean” value of the county-level total population in the chart.
+And close the statistics window.

-6. Click the drop-down icon next to Where and find “P0010001” (which is the total population), condition (is greater than), and number (put the Mean value that you found in the previous step), like below, by clicking the drop-down icon.
-Click Run: (Figure)
+6. Click the drop-down icon next to Where and find “P0010001” (which is the total population), condition (is greater than), and number (put the “Mean” value without a “comma” that you saw in the previous step), like below, by clicking the drop-down icon.
+Click Run:

 Stop and check: How many rows were selected?
 (Hint: check the number of “cyan” colored rows presented below the attribute table.)